Complete type amalgamation for non-standard finite groups: Forking and measures

-where we identify a type with its realizations in the ambient structure $\UU$.
+\begin{fact}\textup{(}\cite[Theorem 3.5]{eH12} \& \cite[Theorem 2.12]{MOS18}\textup{)} Let $(G,X)$ be a definably amenable pair and let $M$ be an elementary substructure.
+The subgroup $\Conn M$ exists and equals for any weakly random type $p$ over $M$, where we identify a type with its realizations in the ambient structure $\UU$.
 Furthermore, the set $pp\inv p$ is a coset of $\Conn M$.
-For every element $a$ in $\Conn M$ weakly random over $M$, the partial type $p \cap a\cdot p$ is weakly random. \end{fact}
+For every element $a$ in $\Conn M$ weakly random over $M$, the partial type $p \cap a\cdot p$ is weakly random.
+In particular, every weakly random element in $\Conn M$ over $M$ lies in $p\cdot p\inv$. \end{fact}

-If the definably amenable pair we consider happens to be as in the first case of Example \ref{E:amenable}, note that our notation coincides with the classical notation $\GO M$.
+If the definably amenable pair we consider happens to be as in the first case of Example \ref{E:amenable} or a stable group as in Example \ref{E:fsg}, our notation coincides with the classical notation $\GO M$.

-Note that each coset of $\Conn M$ is type-definable over $M$ and hence $M$-invariant, though it need not have a representative in $M$.
-Thus, every type $p$ over $M$ contained in $\sbgp X$ must determine a coset of $\Conn M$.
-We denote by $C_M(p)$ the coset of $\Conn M$ of $\sbgp X$ containing some, and hence every, realization of $p$.